DeeMcCart/CI_PP2_HumbleNumble/README.md

 ----------------

 ### Site owner Goals
-* SO_01 As site owner I want to provide a fun, satisfying game
+* SO_01 As site owner I want to provide a fun, satisfying game which is visually engaging
+* SO_02 As site owner I want to closely emulate the Wordle design and user interface
-* SO_02 As site owner I want to ebmbed a learning experience into this game
+* SO_03 As site owner I want to include a mathematical learning experience into this game
+* SO_04 As site owner I want to provide straightforward, intuitive website navigation
-* SO_03 As site owner I want to increase the body of knowledge in the area of .....
+* SO_05 As site owner I want to provide a responsive and accessible website
-*
+* SO_06

 ### First-time User Goals
-* FTU_01 I am curious about what this does, and may just want to play a game
+* FTU_01 As a first time user I am curious about what this does, and may just want to quickly play a game
 * FTU_02 As a first time user I would like to be able to navigate the site and quickly learn its functionality
+* FTU_03 As a first time user I would like to easily understand game rules
+* FTU_04 As a first-time user I expect links and functions that work as expected
-* FTU_03 I might be curious about the 'applied' options (think about what to call these) and wish to explore these
+* FTU_05 I might be curious about the 'applied' options (think about what to call these) and wish to explore these
-* FTU_04 As a first time user I want to learn about the topic, but in an accessible, fun way.
+* FTU_06 As a first time user I would like to see my score and receive feedback on my performance
+* FTU_07 As a first-time user I want to try out different mathemtical calculations and become stronger at these

 ### Returning User Goals
 * RU_01 As a returning user I wish to play the game, just because I enjoy it
 * RU_02 As a returning user I want to 'beat the computer'
-* RU_02 As a returning user I want to maintain/ improve my winning streak
+* RU_03 As a returning user I want to track/ maintain/ improve my winning streak
+* RU_04 As a returning user I definitely want to be able to see any equation which I didn't guess within 6 tries
+* RU_05 As a returning user I would like to receive a 'fresh' challenge each time I play (ie not an equation thats been used before)
+* RU_06 As a returning user I would like to receive only one challenge per day (to avoid being sucked into a timewarp of endless gaming)
+* RU_07 As a returning user I want to feel that the game is 'fair' and that I can apply my skills to playing it
-* RU_03 As a returning user I might wish to suggest questions to add into the databank
+* RU_08 As a returning user I would like to be able to contact the developer and to provide suggestions for game enhancement
-*
+* RU_09 As a returning user I would like to be able to share my results with my friends (bragging rights)

 ### Other stakeholder Goals
 * OT_01 As a parent I might wish my child would STOP PLAYING THOSE BLOODY COMPUTER GAMES AND DO YOUR HOMEWORK
 * OT_02 As an educator I might recognise the opportunity to build in some learning
-* OT_03 As an educator I might wish to design questions and suporting information for the user (maybe along the lines of question - answer - suporting information )
+* OT_03 As an educator I might wish to design questions and suporting information for the user

-### Future Site owner and Administrator Goals
-* FUT_01 NB In the future, the current site owner role may evolve into two roles - Site Owner and Site Administrator.
-One or more Site Administrators would take on the roles listed above for specific geographic territories, and a new Site Owner role with overall responsibilities for hosting a bank of trails websites (and possibly for digitising new walks at the site Administrators request)
-* FUT_02 In order to process user feedback, a future rule of site moderator (Administrator) will be needed to review and approve submitted reviews and photos, and add them to the trails website databank.

 ## UX Design Decisions
 ----------------